 welcome back to new england nature watch 2023

-Spring is right around the corner–it’s a perfect time to get more involved with research on and around the NET.
+Looking to get involved with research on and around the NET?

 Since 2004, NET’s Massachusetts partner, Appalachian Mountain Club (AMC) has been monitoring the timing of seasonal plant events like flowering in conjunction with weather conditions to better understand the effects of climate change.
 To gather a wide range and make sense of this data, AMC and NET launched their New England Nature Watch program using the iNaturalist app in 2021.
 With the help of curious hikers turned citizen scientists (that’s you!), we’re looking to continue the data collection for another year.

 Observations, at any time of the year, offer valuable data to the project, but look out for seasonal theme events.
 These have included drives that center on collecting observations during the flowering and fruiting stages of New England native plants in the spring and summer.
 Happy observing!

 The iNaturalist app can be found in the Apple app store for iPhones and iPads, or in the Google Play store for Android devices.
 Using the iNaturalist app, you can catalog and identify almost any living plant or animal.
 Your phone will automatically geotag the image, assigning its location, and if you’re not sure of the name of the species of plant you observed, the community on iNaturalist, including AMC’s own scientists, will help confirm and identify the plant.
 You don’t have to be an expert to contribute to the Watch!